mooreryan/littlelogger/README.md

 ## Usage

-Make a logger, then log something!
+Make a logger with `make_logger`, then log something!

 ``` r
 library(littlelogger)